Last updated June 2023

 - It is advisable to bring some extra clothes, as the temperature drops when the sun goes down.

-- The elk safari usually lasts for about three hours and starts and ends in the center of Dombås.
+- The wildlife safari usually lasts for about three hours and starts and ends in the center of Dombås.

 - The tour is suitable for all skill levels, and the route can be adjusted to various degrees of difficulty.
 Since we have minimal experience with trail biking, we did one of the easier routes.

-- The elk safari is a popular activity.
+- The wildlife safari is a popular activity.
 Book well in advance.

 - The Dovre area is a paradise for nature lovers and offers a variety of outdoor activities.
 We especially recommend cycling all or parts of the Tour de Dovre route.
-We rode it last year and consider it to be one of Norway’s best bike rides.
+We rode Tour de Dovre last year and consider it to be one of Norway’s best bike rides.
 Other activities in the area are muskox safari, dog sledding, rafting, horse riding and snowshoeing in the winter.

 - There are many options for accommodation in the Dovre area.
 We have stayed at Toftemo Turiststasjon several times and have been very happy with every stay.
 Dovrefjell Adventures rent e-bikes at various locations including Toftemo Turiststasjon.